ericchapman/ruby_wamp_client/README.md

 where the parameters are defined as

- - topic [String] The topic to subscribe to
+ - topic [String] - The topic to publish the event to
- - args [Array] The arguments
+ - args [Array] - The arguments
- - kwargs [Hash] The keyword arguments
+ - kwargs [Hash] - The keyword arguments
- - options [Hash] The options for the subscription
+ - options [Hash] - The options for the subscription
- - callback [lambda] The callback(publish, error, details) is called to signal if the publish was a success or not
+ - callback [lambda] - The callback(publish, error, details) is called to signal if the publish was a success or not

 To publish, do the following